Feernell History, Family Crest & Coats of Arms

 In Scotland, the name was derived from "the lands of Famell in Angus.
 Between 1214 and 1246 Duncan de Ferneuel witnessed charters by Malcolm, earl of Angus, and a charter of land in the territory of Kerimor to Arbroath Abbey.
 Meg Fernwale is recorded in Aberdeen, 1408."

 Early History of the Feernell family

-Another 183 words (13 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Feernell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Feernell research.
+Another 116 words (8 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Feernell History in all our PDF Extended History products and printed products wherever possible.

 Feernell Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Feernell family name include Farnell, Farnel, Farnall, Farnyll, Farnill and many more.

 Early Notables of the Feernell family (pre 1700)